publisha/publisha.github.io/pages/createyourownblog.md

 Choose a **Free** account and go through the various steps although you can skip the questions about your interests.
 You will also need to verify your email address.
 Optionally you can edit your profile and add an avatar image.

-### Logged into GitHub
+### Signed in to GitHub

-Once you are logged in to Github, go to the following URL:
+Once you are signed in to Github, go to the following URL:

 [https://github.com/publisha/student_site/][fc1ed271]